msafi/vie/README.md

 ### `-d`, `--deep`

 By default, vie clones repos with `--depth 1` for efficiency.
-If you need to clone the repo with its full history pass `--deep` or `-d`.
+If you need to clone the repo with its full history, pass `--deep` or `-d`.

 For example